jbactual/Well-Read-Flutter/README.md

      3. Run 'flutter packages get'
      4. 'flutter run'

-    You Should be good to go.
 I created this project to be super simple and easy to understand.
-    This project is more than just a bookstore template.
-This project is a great learning tool and will help teach you the flutter framework.
+You can use it as a learning tool as it will help teach you the flutter framework.
 It utilizes param and non param routes, PageViews and various other features I described above.
 If you have any questions about the application itself, please ask.
-This is my first flutter application and would appreciate if you send me some stars if you like it.
-Thanks again.
+Smash that star button if you find it helpful.